Flittis/SimpleCloud/Server/README.md

 # API

 For every request, API returns JSON object with fields:
-- `time` – the time it took the server to process the request
+- `time` – the time it took the server to process the request in seconds
 - `response` – the field in which the server returns the request response
 - `error` – the object in which the error information is returned.